The Supersonic Project: The Early Evolutionary Path of SIGOs: Timescale Analysis of the Evolution of SIGOs

 As one can see from the plot, the cooling timescale has a strong (roughly M$^{-2.6}$) dependence on mass.
 Because of this, molecular cooling alone is not sufficient to efficiently cool SIGOs below about $\sim 10^5$ M$_\odot$ to collapse.
 In essentially all cases with such SIGOs, the cooling timescale will be dramatically longer than the collapse and fall-back timescales, so the SIGO will fall into a halo before forming stars.

-Above this mass limit, one must also compare the timescales for a SIGO to fall back into a nearby halo or collapse gravitationally to determine SIGOs' fates.
+Above this mass limit, one must also compare the timescales for a SIGO to fall back into a nearby halo (which may be its parent halo or another gravitationally dominant nearby halo) or collapse gravitationally to determine SIGOs' fates.
 In isolation, high-mass SIGOs are frequently capable of collapsing to form stars; however, because of the wide variance of these timescales, it is possible for the fall-back timescale for a SIGO to be shorter than the collapse timescale.
 Because of this, the fall-back and collapse timescales must be individually compared, to determine which SIGOs will form stars before accretion onto nearby DM objects.
+Such SIGOs are marked in the plot with red stars.

 One final consideration in studying the evolution of SIGOs apparent from this plot is the simulation's relaxation timescale.
-At the resolution of this study, even $10^5 $ M$_\odot$ SIGOs dissipate due to $2$-body relaxation within $80$ Myr--a similar length of time to that between the first SIGO's formation and our z$=20$ snapshot.
-This implies that even here at redshift $20$, we are undercounting the lowest-mass SIGOs, as well as potentially underestimating the densities of those that exist.
+At the resolution of this study, even $10^5 $ M$_\odot$ SIGOs dissipate due to $2$-body relaxation within $80$ Myr--a similar length of time to that between the first SIGO's formation and our $z=20$ snapshot.
+Because of this relaxation, we are undercounting the lowest-mass SIGOs at $z=20$, as well as potentially underestimating the densities of those that exist.
 In order to eventually follow SIGOs through the process of forming stars and merging with halos at later times, future studies will need to work at higher resolutions ($\sim 200$ ${\rm M}_\odot$ or better), increasing the relaxation timescale.